Tej79/ASL_Recognition_Model/README.md

 That said, you can clone and open the .ipynb files from this repo directly from colab and run the files there once connected to a virtual runtime.
 You'd also need to download the data folder into your runtime so the notebook can access them.

+If you only wish to view the process and the results achieved, you can simply preview the .ipynb file in GitHub itself.

 ## Ackowledgments
 The dataset used in this project is available from the website [Kaggle](http://www.kaggle.com).